-Public Service Announcement (PSA): An ad that educates or makes people aware of an important issue or message, such as the ill effects of smoking or the importance of staying in school.
+Public Service Announcement (PSA): An ad that educates or makes people aware of an important issue or a message, such as stop smoking or stay in school.

 Tag Line: A brief message heard or seen at the end of an ad.
 For example, "Just do it" or "I'm lovin' it."
 In a PSA, this should be a call to action.